-When Rhambo & I have started dating, we were very sure about our love for each other that we already saw ourselves as husband & wife.
-But I never really expected that to be his wife entails me to do what I avoided to happen --- be a solo parent.
+When R and I started dating, we were very sure about our love for each other that we already saw ourselves as husband and wife.
+But I never really expected that to be his wife entails me to do what I avoided to happen - be a solo parent.
 Well, geographically.
 Being a military wife is something I am proud to be.
-Not all women can achieve to get married and submit to a man but then do things by herself and decide on her own all at the same time.
+Not all women can achieve to get married, submit to a man, do things by herself and decide on her own all at the same time.
 Others just get married, you know. ;)

 |I hope he'll give me a handsome washer and dryer. ;) source|